Custom fields (Advanced): Update, search, ways to use

 For example, if you use the custom field Estimated tax payment in an email template, the recipient will receive an email with their estimated tax payment (if that custom field has been filled out in their contact details).

-Using contact custom fields when requesting IRS transcripts
+While requesting IRS transcripts

 You can use contact custom fields to simplify requesting IRS transcripts.
 Once you have custom fields added to contacts and filled in, this info can automatically be transferred to the corresponding fields when you request transcripts.